 The demand for health care professionals will always exist.
 This is especially true in rural areas that have a shortage of primary care.
-The need for doctors and nurses in rural areas is directly impacted by the large amounts of student loan debt that comes with medical school.
-To combat this need, there are several types of rural medicine loan forgiveness programs.
+The need for doctors and nurses in rural areas is directly impacted by the large amounts of medical school debt.
+To combat this need, there are several types of rural medicine loan forgiveness programs to help with recruitment and retention.

 3 types of rural medicine loan forgiveness